 Do You Need Planning Permission?

 And sometimes, these planning permissions come with conditions.
-The conditions must have been pegged to the building or garage during its construction.
-So, you have to apply to the local authority to remove the terms before you start your conversion.
+The conditions must have been pegged to the building or garage during construction.
+So, you must apply to the local authority to remove the terms before you start your conversion.

 Do You Need Building Regulations Approval?

 Building regulations are there for a reason.
-You shouldn't trample on them while trying to convert your garage to an extra room.
-You have to adhere to these building regulations for the safety of the inhabitants of the house.
+It would be best if you didn't trample on them while trying to convert your garage to an extra room.
+You have to adhere to these building regulations for the safety of the house's inhabitants.

 Usually, the regulations include thermal performance, ventilation, acoustics, and fire safety.
 You must apply to your local building control department for approval.
-They would carry out an inspection of the property to ensure that the conversion plans would not be going against any of the building regulations.
+They would inspect the property to ensure that the conversion plans would not go against any of the building regulations.
 After this, they give you the go-ahead with the conversion.

 What Kinds Of Rooms Can You Convert Your Garage Into?

 You probably already know what kind of room you want to convert your garage into.
-You can convert your old or unused garage into any room you desire with the help of an architect or interior designer.
+With the help of an architect or interior designer, you can convert your old or unused garage into any room you desire.

 How Much Does Garage Conversion Cost?

-Garage conversions often cost from $6000 to $20,000.
-The range is this wide because of the difference in garage sizes and modification needs.
+Garage conversions often cost between $6000 and $20,000.
+The range is wide because of the differences in garage sizes and modification needs.

 You may want to convert your garage to a bedroom, which doesn't always require plumbing.
 And I may want to convert my garage into a kitchen or bathroom, which needs massive plumbing work.